andrewstarritt/quaternion/README.md

 zero.

 The choice of alligning the imaginary part of a complex number to the j imaginary component as opposed to i or k is mathematically arbitary.
-However for Python. j is the natural choice because the following, bar any rounding errors, will then hold true:
+However for Python, j is the natural choice because the following, bar any rounding errors, will then hold true: